decentralizedsecurity/bls-hsm/README.md

 ## Testing and debugging tools :bug:

 ### Send commands
 Commands are sent to the board through a serial port.
 In the same way, information is received through the same serial port.

+#### Browser application <span id="browser-app"><span>

+#### Terminal emulator <span id="terminal-emulator"><span>
 To see the UART output and send commands, you can connect the development kit with a terminal emulator, like PuTTY, or use the one provided by VS Code.

 The connection to the serial port must be made with the following configuration:
 - speed: 115200 baud